 The maintenance of the area around greenhouse eg weed and alternative host free.

-Controlled entry with authorize access procedures .
+Controlled entry with authorize access to procedures .

 The use of an anteroom with double door access in the entrance area where protective clothing and overshoes can be donned.
 The entrance area shall be equipped with a footbath for disinfecting footwear and wash bay for washing and disinfecting hands.

 All access doors, openings and ventilation openings must be sealed with insect proof mesh with reference to local pests and vectors.
-The mesh size for the virus netting to isolate the structure, must be in the order of 75 threads per inch.
+The mesh size for the virus netting to isolate the structure, must be in the order of 75 threads per inch (insert cms).
 (75 Mesh size).

 All openings should be sealed between the external and the internal environment of the structure.